civiumit/snake-game-with-vanillajs/README.md

-# Snake Game With Vanillajs ES Modules
+# Snake Game With VanillaJS ES Modules

 This is a simple classic snake game created using the canvases of HTML5 and javascript.